Information on utilizing local USB resources inside of your VMware Horizon View desktop or applications

 All you have to do is to set the parameter "Allow devices" or "Deny devices" in the "Services" / "VMWare USB" section.
 The syntax is as follows:

 Replace xxxx with your device's vid (vendor id) and yyyy with your devices's product id (pid).
 After setting this parameter, you need to reboot it (this is a background service, it needs the reboot to reread settings).
-Multiple such entries can be combined as a list separated by semicolons.
+Multiple such entries can be combined as a list separated by commas.

 Now you'll ask, how do I find out VID and PID?
 It's easy - go to a client where the device is connected, either by walking there physically, using screen shadowing or just by pointing your browser to the IP address of the machine and logging in.
 Go to Diagnostics / Debug information / USB You will find a very detailed USB list.
-Find the device you are configuring, you will see ID 1234:5678 which are the VID:PID pair information you will need
+Find the device you are configuring, you will see ID 1234:5678 which are the VID:PID pair information you will need.

 If you prefer the shell prompt, the appropriate command would be "lsusb", or "lsusb -v" for a more detailed information.